stone-temple-pilot/ob2blender/readme.md

 * You can also use Spreadsheet view, though it goes by face/vertex ID and is not very user-friendly.

 ## Known Issues
-* Textures not yet implemented.
-Exporting a textured object will yield an error.
+* Models are mirrored horizontally compared to how they are imported in Lost City Model and Anim Editor.
+Please bear this in mind when making things like arm and leg models.
-* Chathead exporting does not yet work due to 'pop from empty set' error.
+* Textures not yet properly implemented.
+Exporting a textured object will not assign a texture.
 * RGB15 conversion converts color but can show up as 'undefined' in Lost City Model and Anim Editor color picker tool.
 Likely due to rounding error.
 * Checking attribute values kind of sucks.
 Looking for a better solution.
 * Useless error saying something about NoneType appears.
 Models are still exported just fine.